Ambien Addiction and Abuse

 How long should you take Ambien?

-Prescription medications such as Ambien can help you get through some sleepless nights, but are not the best option for long-term treatment.
-Whilst taking Ambien, you could experience occasional side effects such as headache, daytime drowsiness and strange nocturnal behaviours.
-It is therefore crucial to weigh the benefits against the risks when using such drugs.
+Prescription medications such as Ambien can help you get through some sleepless nights but are not the best option for long-term treatment.
+Whilst taking Ambien, you could experience occasional side effects such as a headache, daytime drowsiness and strange nocturnal behaviours.
+It is, therefore, crucial to weigh the benefits against the risks when using such drugs.